Pepper Coulis

 - Remove the Core, Seeds and Membrane of the Peppers and Chop Coarsely.

 - Adjust the texture by adding more Stock or Water if needed.
-Adjust the Seasoning with Sea Salt & White Pepper to Taste.
-Adjust the Acidity.
+Adjust the acidity with lemon Juice and Seasoning with Sea Salt & White Pepper to Taste.